 This award, established by the family of David McKenty, a former professor and chair in the English department, honors the memory of another former colleague in English, Walker Hamilton.
 It recognizes outstanding academic achievement by a graduating senior English major.
 Winners receive a cash prize.

-CAS Outstanding Student Award
+CAH Outstanding Student Award